 Ideally, I’d like to see VPS providers offer IP addresses out of a shared IP anycast subnet; where customers could lease one address that would route to the closest of their VPSes.
 This is for sure a much more complex setup than unicast IPs.
 However, it also greatly increases the value for each customer in renting VPSes in multiple regions from the same provider.
 The increased infrastructure cost would pay for itself once the provider could upsell their customers with VPSes in all (or at least more) of their data centers.

 There was another VPS provider who made a brief appearance on the market between August 2018 and April 2019: Aulerion offered competitively priced VPS in eight locations in Europe and North America with managed anycast IP addresses.
-I had been working on a list of cool things I’d like to experiment with over anycast when they abruptly ceased operations.
+I’d been working on a list of cool things I’d like to experiment with over anycast when they abruptly ceased operations.
 Unfortunately, they shut down services in April 2019 following a distributed denial of service attack that drained the company of funds.

 You can still utilize multi-datacenter VPS setups with GeoDNS (see my budget GeoDNS provider comparison).
 However, GeoDNS is generally incompatible with DNSSEC as it requires the DNS provider to change the response pending on the users’ geographical location.
 GeoDNS accuracy has also gone down in recent years as people have stopped using their ISP’s DNS services in favor of other public DNS resolvers.